vasanthvnr/Indian-Receipe-Book/README.md

 # Java Script

-In js contains only alert signals to indicate the user.
+In js only for searching the food in the Menu page.

 # To download the Complete Folder in save it in a any drive to run it Without any Errors.